Sharesale

 From The New York Times:

 But mostly, Asian-Americans are invisible.
-Though they 5.4 percent of the United States population, more than half of film, television and properties feature zero named or speaking Asian characters, a February report from the Annenberg School for Communication and Journalism at the University of Southern California found.
+Though they make up 5.4 percent of the United States population, more than half of film, television and streaming properties feature zero named or speaking Asian characters, a February report from the Annenberg School for Communication and Journalism at the University of Southern California found.
 Only 1.4 percent of lead characters in a sample of studio films released in 2014 were Asian.

 For Asian-American actors, the dearth of opportunities compounds itself.
-“An Asian person who is competing against white people, for an of white people, has to train for that opportunity like it's the Olympics,” Ms. Wu said.
+“An Asian person who is competing against white people, for an audience of white people, has to train for that opportunity like it’s the Olympics,” Ms. Wu said.
 “An incredibly talented Asian actor might be considered for a leading role maybe once or twice in a lifetime.
-That's a highly pressured situation.”
+That’s a highly pressured situation.”

 But, social media is revolutionizing the casting process.
 The recent hashtag campaigns #StarringJohnCho showed a large group of people interested in seeing Asian-American actors in leading roles.